Navid200/xDrip/docs/Settings.md

 [xDrip](../README.md) >> Settings
 <br/>

-This page describes all the settings in xDrip.
-The settings have been organized in different menus.
+This page provides an overview of all settings available in xDrip.
+The settings are organized into the following menus:
 <br/>

 #### [Main settings](./Settings/MainSettings.md) &nbsp; ![](./Settings/images/Hamburger.png)